cfrank95/ProductionCOP3003/README.md

   Added Employee tab
 * Employees now have a place to create an account that is stored in the database.
 An email and username is supplied, and if their password meets minimum requirements is set as well.
 If their password doesn't meet minimum requirements, they are supplied a default password.
 * A password is set to the database.
+* Product Records now stored in PRODUCTRECORD database table.
+* Error exception handling and user aids added to prevent empty fields from crashing program or providing errors.

 Class Diagram: